markjackson28/data-structures-and-algorithms/js401/trees/README.md

 # Challenge Summary

+## Breath-first Traversal
+- Write a function called breadth first
+- Arguments: tree
+- Return: list of all values in the tree, in the order they were encountered

 - Node
   - Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.
 - Binary Tree